-Figure 14.25: A switching function of two variables
+Figure 14.25 Switching functions in two variables

 The possible switching functions with two input variables a and b are listed in Table 14.26.
 Two switching functions f and g are equivalent if g can be obtained from f by a permutation of the input variables.
 For example, g(a,b,c)=f(b,c,a).
-In this case $g \sim f$ via the permutation (acb).
-In the case of switching functions of two variables, the permutation (ab) reduces 16 possible switching functions to 12 equivalent functions since
+In this case $g \sim f$ via the permutation (a,c,b).
+In the case of switching functions of two variables, the permutation (a,b) reduces 16 possible switching functions to 12 equivalent functions since